oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 variable definitions and arguments are separated by commas.
 So that evaluating `$(addprefix 123, a b c)` will return "123a 123b 123c".

-Since the problem of turning markdown files into html files is similar to the problem of turning source files into object files, we can create a simple rule that does 99% of our work.
+Since the problem of turning markdown files into HTML files is similar to the problem of turning source files into object files, we can create a simple rule that does 99% of our work.